 But just because explosions of modern gas stoves are rare doesn’t mean it’s entirely impossible.
 When a stove fails to light for an extended period of time, there’s a possibility that the room will fill with gas.
 If left unnoticed, this could potentially cause an explosion.
 Keep in mind, smelling gas over the stove when it’s being used is completely normal, but smelling gas the moment you walk into the house is not.

 Smelling gas throughout the house is highly dangerous.
 If gas is allowed to accumulate in the air and then something happens to create a spark, it can cause a sizable explosion.
 If the air is filled with gas, something as tiny as flipping a light switch can create enough of a spark to explode.
+An explosion could cause your oven door to shatter, even if it’s made of tempered glass.
 We don’t recommend you touch anything metal inside the house either, including the telephone.
 If this ever happens to you, evacuate the house immediately and call 911 only when you are away from the house.

 Why your gas stove is unlikely to explode

-However, the explosion of a modern gas stove is quite rare these days, thanks to these modern safety features:
+However, the explosion of modern gas appliances is quite rare these days, thanks to these modern safety features:

 - Flame Failure: Stops gas from going to the burner if the flame goes out